How To Apply Thermal Paste To A CPU

 A mature alternative that some enthusiasts have been using for years.

-The essence of this technique is to distribute the compound all over the IHS instead of depending on the pressure of the cooler to do so.
+The essence of this technique is to disperse the compound all over the IHS instead of depending on the pressure of the cooler to do so.

-Put a tiny amount of the substance on the CPU and use the plastic tool to spread it uniformly.
-Be careful not to let it spread over the edges of the CPUs as it may be difficult to clean up afterward.
+Put a tiny amount of the substance on the CPU and use the plastic tool to spread it evenly.
+Be careful not to let it spread over the edges of the CPUs as it may be challenging to clean up afterward.

-When you are ready, add the cooler too, fasten all the screws to spread the paste further, and then you can start your PC.
+When you are ready, add the cooler too, secure all the screws to spread the paste further, and then you can start your PC.

 Cleaning The Thermal Paste